silksil/personalLearnings/productivity.md

 The authors of this study, led by the Dutch psychologist Ap Dijksterhuis, set out to prove that some decisions are better left to your unconscious mind to untangle.
 * Don’t take breaks from distraction.
 Instead take breaks from focus.
 * Schedule in advance when you’ll use the Internet, and then avoid it altogether outside these times.

 ### Structure your thoughts and ideas
+careful review of the relevant variables for solving the problem

+For example, the main points you want to make in the chapter.
+Define the specific next-step question you need to answer using these variables.
+Example “How am I going to effectively open this chapter?,” you now have a specific target for your attention.
+The final step is to consolidate your gains by reviewing clearly the answer you identified.

 ### Elimenate roadblocks
 When working it happens you encounter tasks that consume time, whereas this is unnecessary,  or at least the time spend on these tasks can be reduced.
 In order to tackle this, it's a wise investment to prioritize time defining and tackling these inefficiencies.
 Examples of inefficiencies that can be tackled: